Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: General models

 \subsection{Tree}

-Now we discuss the problem of noise stability in a tree model, which was initially proposed by Mossel et al. \cite{MODRSS06} for the NICD problem.
+Now we discuss the problem of noise stability in a network in terms of a tree, which gives the geometry of the problem.
+This was initially proposed by Mossel et al. \cite{MODRSS06} for the NICD problem.

 We denote by $T$ an undirected tree, which gives the geometry of the problem.
 The edges of $T$ will be thought of as independent memoryless BSC($\epsilon$) channels with the cross-over probability $\epsilon\in[0, 1/2]$.
 Let $V$ denote the vertices of $T$.
 We refer to $S\subset V$ as the locations of the players.
 Some vertex $u$ of $T$ broadcasts a uniformly random string $X^u\in\{0, 1\}^n$.
-This string follows the BSC edges of $T$ and eventually reaches all vertices.
+This string follows the BSC($\epsilon$) edges of $T$ and eventually reaches all vertices.
 It is easy to see that the choice $u$ does not matter, in the sense that the resulting joint probability distribution on strings for all vertices is the same regardless of $u$.
 Upon receiving their strings $Y^v\in\{0, 1\}^n, v\in S$, each player applies a balanced Boolean function $f_v: \{0, 1\}^n\mapsto \{0, 1\}$, producing one output bit.
 As usual, the goal of the players is to maximize

 without any further communication.
-Note that the problem of $\alpha$-stability with $\alpha=k$ considered in Section \ref{sec:main} is just this generalized noise stability on the star graph of $k+1$ vertices with the players at the $k$ leaves.
+Note that the problem of $\alpha$-stability with $\alpha=k$ studied in Section \ref{sec:main} is just this generalized noise stability on the star graph of $k+1$ vertices with the players at the $k$ leaves.

-In the case of NICD on the path graph, Mossel et al. \cite{MODRSS06} proved (Theorem 5.1) that the best strategy for all players is to use the same dictator function.
-In the general case, they showed (Theorem 6.3) that there always exists an optimal protocol in which all players use monotone functions.
-A careful check of their proofs shows that their arguments also yield the following analogs on the problem of noise stability.
+In the case of NICD on the path graph, Mossel et al. \cite{MODRSS06} proved that the best strategy for all players is to use the same dictator function (see Theorem 5.1).
+In the general case, they showed that there always exists an optimal protocol in which all players use monotone functions (see Theorem 6.3).
+A careful check of their proofs shows that their arguments also yield the following analogues on the problem of noise stability.
 Hence, we omit the proofs.

 \begin{thm} Suppose that $T$ is a path of length $k$ on the set $\{0, 1, \cdots, k\}$.
 Let $S=\{i_0, \cdots, i_l\}$ be a subset of size at least two.
 Then we have

 Equality is achieved if and only if $f_v$ are the identical dictator function. \end{thm}